eliangermosen/Elianmtg/README.md

 # Hi, lovers tech!👋

 My name is Elian Manuel Toribio Germosen, I'm from the Dominican Republic.
-I'm software developer and lover of the innovation and of course the tecnology.
+I'm a software developer in progress and lover of the innovation and of course the tecnology.

 ## Connect with me: